kyeotic/raviger/docs/content/api/useQueryParams.md

 ## Updating the Query with merge

 The second return value from `useQueryParams` is a function that updates the query string.
-By default it overwrites the entire query, but it can merge with the query object by setting the second param to `true`.
+By default it overwrites the entire query, but it can merge with the query object by setting the second param to `false`.

 {{< highlight jsx>}}
 import { useQueryParams } from 'raviger'